 The “PacerSpacer” – Simplicity in Controlling the Pace of Presentation Software (like PowerPoint)

-One of the most important things you can do for deaf/hard-of-hearing individuals in your audience when using presentation software like PowerPoint is to allow sufficient time for them to read the slides before you begin talking.
-For deaf/hard-of-hearing individuals, whether with an interpreter or lip-reading you directly, this means allowing time for them to stop watching the interpreter or you, switch their attention to a slide, read its content, and then return their attention to either the interpreter or you.
-With an interpreter, even more time is required since there is always a lag time between what you say and the signing of that message.
+One of the most important things you can do for Deaf/HH audience members when using presentation software such as PowerPoint is to allow sufficient time for them to read the slides before you begin talking.
+For Deaf/HH individuals, this means allowing time for them to stop watching the interpreter or you, switch their attention to a slide, and then return their attention to either the interpreter or you.
+With an interpreter, even more time is required since there is a lag time between what you say and the signing of that message.

-This page describes a simple piece of animation, that for fun we have named ‘PacerSpacer.’
-The animation is simplicity itself: it’s a small square of color, which begins as red, then changes to yellow briefly, and finally to green – like a traffic light with one square bulb.
-Place it in an out of the way spot on the background – the slide master(s) – of your presentation; then as each new slide comes up, wait to begin speaking until the PacerSpacer changes from red to yellow to green.
+This page describes a simple piece of animation, that we have named ‘PacerSpacer.’
+The animation is simplicity itself: it’s a small square of color, which begins as red, then changes to yellow briefly, and finally to green – like a traffic light.
+Place it in a discreet spot on the background of your presentation slide; as each new slide comes up, wait until the PacerSpacer changes from red to yellow to green, to begin speaking.
 It’s a way to hold you back from the urge to start speaking ‘too soon.’

 Downloading the PacerSpacer